TheRandomLabs/RandomPatches/README.md

 By default, RandomPatches removes the annoying `*` in the Minecraft window title that indicates that the game is modded.
 In addition, the following window properties can be configured:

-* Title (the Minecraft version and current activity can be included)
+* Title (the Minecraft version, current activity and mod versions are provided as variables)
 * 16x16 icon
 * 32x32 icon
 * 256x256 icon (only takes effect on Mac OS X)